agregson/fitzlab/protocol_bacterial_mv.md

     - 32 mcL for 200 mL culture volume
     - 16 mcL for 100 mL culture volume

 10. Obtain *Ps. aeruginosa* cultures from the shaking incubator and remove a 1-ml aliquot from each 250/500-ml culture to check the respective optical densities.
 Late exponential phase *Ps. aeruginosa* is used (~ 10^8^ cfu ml^-1^), usually at six hours of incubation.
-What is the target optical density?
+    - Based on this cfu, the OD would be 0.196 or ~ 0.200

 6. Using a serological pipet, remove entire volume of supernatant required at one time, transferring to sterile 50-mL polystyrene conical tubes
     - Place volume in excess of 72 mL into 4 degrees C at once